dwisdom0/r2ghidra_segfault_demo/README.md

-# Demo for a segault in r2ghidra
+# Demo for a segfault in r2ghidra

 ```
 $ docker pull dwisdom0/r2ghidra_segfault:latest